ossycode/prima-app-api/README.md

 - Run the command kubectl delete -f storage.yaml # To delete the storage

 # CI/CD Pipeline Setup with GitHub Actions

+1. Build Stage

+Purpose:
+This stage automatically builds the Python API server codebase.

+Execution Flow:

+- Uses the `pip install -r requirements.txt` command to install necessary dependencies specified in the `requirements.txt` file.

+2. Dockerize Stage

+Purpose: This stage creates a Docker image of the API server using the provided Dockerfile.

+3. Deployment Stage

+Purpose: Demonstrates deployment of the Docker image to a Minikube Kubernetes cluster.

+- Configures the Minikube environment within the GitHub Actions workflow.

+- Simulates deployment by using Minikube-specific commands or configuration to showcase the deployment process.